sf122458/CompressLab/README.md

 - **Automatic Metric Calculation via Dataclass Encapsulation**

   Inputs and outputs of compression models are encapsulated in dataclass, which automatically computes key metrics based on input arguments.
-For example, providing `likelihoods` allows the dataclass to directly calculate the `bpp` (bits per pixel) attribute—simply access the attribute to obtain results without manual computation.
+For example, providing `likelihoods` allows the dataclass to directly calculate the `bpp` (bits per pixel) attribute.
+Then you can simply access the attribute to obtain results without manual computation.

-- **YAML-Driven Zero-Code Experiment Launch**

-  Start experiments with a single `yaml` configuration file:
-  - Model Auto-Registration: The `Registry` class enables automatic model registration.
-Specify a list of models under the `Model` key in the config file to train multiple models in one run.
-  - DDP Training Simplification: Built on [PyTorch Lightning](https://lightning.ai), configure the `Devices` key in the config file to easily enable DDP (Distributed Data Parallel) training for multi-GPU acceleration.
-  - Each config file responds to a folder in the `output` directory, so it is suggested to train models oriented to a specific task in a single config file.
-  - **NOTE**: All trainers are defined in `trainer.py`.
-Models choose the corresponding trainer based on the `model` annotation defined in `LightningModule` class, so if you want to define a new model, you need to inherit from the abstract class in `abc.py`.
-The abstract class defines some common methods that all models should implement.
-You can refer to the existing models in `model` folder for implementation details.

 - **Comprehensive Benchmarking Suite**

-  The `Benchmark` module can automatically collect multiple metrics and write into `metric.txt`, including:
+  The `Benchmark` module can automatically collect multiple metrics and write into `metrics.csv`, currently including:
   - **Quality Metrics**: Bits per pixel (bpp), peak signal-to-noise ratio (PSNR);
   - **Performance Metrics**: Compression/decompression speed;
   - **Comparative Metrics**: BD-rate across models for direct performance comparison.